Panama straw hats – the art of crafting a masterpiece.

 To make a fine product, one needs fine materials.
 And Pile has the perfect landscape and climate for the highest quality toquilla.
 The local weavers have grown their own source of toquilla for over 80 years, with fields covering an area of around 3 hectares, deep in the mountains.
 This secluded patch suits only the most refined hats, which usually take between 5 and 8 months to make.
 Closer to home, there are more toquilla fields, accessible via foot pathways through the mountains.
 The heart of the plant, known as “cogollo”, helps to produce the fine strands of straw required to make the premium quality hats.

 Each authentic Panama hat requires around 25 sticks of “cogollos”, or sticks.
-Before the weaving stage can start, members of the weavers’ families come to harvest the base material by hand.
+Before the weaving of the straw hats can start, members of the weavers’ families come to harvest the base material by hand.
 Usually, the weavers receive their toquilla on harvest day, but they can’t start working straight away.
 They have to process the material in various ways before the fibers become suitable for weaving.

 The weaver takes control of the whole process of preparation.
 Which is more complex and time-consuming than one might expect.
 Named desgarrado, this step requires the separation of the toquilla by hand.
 In Pile, Vicente Manssur photographed local weaver Rolando Espinal as he used a small deer horn to tear apart the cogollos and open up the leaves.
 After this stage, the material undergoes boiling and smoking as well as drying and further splitting.
 The entire preparation process lasts a week or more.